 5.1 Application of the procedure for simultaneous adoption and approval (PSAA)

-Unless otherwise decided by the Study Group and if the Recommendation is not incorporated by reference in the Radio Regulations, the procedure for simultaneous adoption and approval of draft Recommendations according to § A2.6.2.4 of Annex 2 of Resolution ITU-R 1 shall be applied (see § 4.1.2 above) .
+Unless otherwise decided by the SG and, if the Recommendation is not incorporated by reference in the Radio Regulations and if § A2.6.2.2.2.1 of Annex 2 of Resolution ITU-R 1 does not apply, the procedure for simultaneous adoption and approval of draft Recommendations according to § A2.6.2.4 of Annex 2 of Resolution ITU-R 1 shall be applied (see § 4.1.2) .
 If during the statutory consultation period no objections are received from Member States, then at the end of this period the draft Recommendations shall not only be considered adopted but also approved.

 5.2 The procedure for the approval of Recommendations

-Once a draft Recommendation has been adopted by a Study Group by either of the two procedures described above in § 4.1.1 and § 4.1.2 (but not by applying the PSAA), there are two procedures for the approval of Recommendations by Member States – approval by consultation and approval at a Radiocommunication Assembly.
+Once a draft Recommendation has been adopted by an SG by either of the two procedures described in §§ 4.1.1 and 4.1.2 (but not by applying the PSAA), there are two procedures for the approval of Recommendations by Member States – approval by consultation and approval at a Radiocommunication Assembly.
 These are described in §§ A2.6.2.1.1 and A2.6.2.3 of Annex 2 of Resolution ITU-R 1.

-6 Liaison and collaboration of ITU-R with ITU-T, ITU-D and other organizations
+6 Coordination and cooperation among the three ITU Sectors on matters of mutual interest and liaison and collaboration of ITU-R with other organizations

-6.1 Liaison and collaboration with ITU-T and ITU-D
+6.1 Coordination and cooperation among the three ITU Sectors on matters of mutual interest

-Liaison and collaboration with the ITU Telecommunication Standardization Sector and the ITU Telecommunication Development Sector are addressed in Resolutions ITU-R 6 and 7, respectively, both available from http://www.itu.int/pub/R-RES.
+Liaison and collaboration with the ITU Telecommunication Standardization Sector and the ITU Telecommunication Development Sector are addressed in Resolution ITU-R 75.

 6.2 Liaison and collaboration with other organizations